CoolBitX-Technology/coolwallet-sdk/packages/cws-eos/README.md

 ### Get EOS PublicKey

-Before broadcasting a transaction, you may need to get the public keys from CoolWalletS and use them to crate a EOS account.
+Before broadcasting a transaction, you may need to get the public keys from CoolWallet and use them to crate a EOS account.

 ```javascript
 let rawPublicKey = cwsEOS.getPublicKey(0)